 In terms of gameplay this is a relatively light dungeon crawler, and is less rules heavy than even Descent 2nd edition.
-Enemies do have different attributes and skills, but the game board is set out before your start and there is no story telling on the way such as with Silver Tower or Sword & Sorcery.
+Enemies do have different attributes and skills, but the game board is set out before your start and there is no real story telling on the way such as with Silver Tower or Sword & Sorcery.
 It does scale well for the hero numbers, with variable mob numbers and health points, which will help it get played with different sized groups, and will also work as a solo experience.

 Sadly the game does have questionable balancing, and early game you can find unbeatable monsters.
 Experience points come quickly and skills will be obtained fast, with treasure everywhere and chests in abundance your character will improve quickly, and nothing feels particularly hard to earn.
 The campaign mode is also tacked on and doesn’t really work, as you tend to start future scenarios overpowered, or unable to use certain items, which is mechanically forcing things and lacks realism.
 Also once you obtain a lot of equipment and skills, the game can become a maths exercise in adding and subtracting modifiers.

 I own a lot of dungeon crawl games and after many plays this one is an odd mix of some simpler rules to follow, but then is bogged down with fairly complex layers of combat modifications.
 I bought this game largely to replace the Dungeons & Dragons series that is more simplistic, but sadly it has not quite delivered the feeling of exploration and surprise.
 It is a step down from the engagement of Descent and Sword & Sorcery.
 I feel depth wise Silver Tower is its closest comparison, although that game does have additional storyline to read out during each game which feels more engaging, with Massive Darkness responding with miniatures you can unpack and play straight away.